vincentherrmann/vincentherrmann.github.io/_posts/2016-09-21-wavelets-i.md

 ---

 This is the first in what I hope will be a series of posts about wavelets, especially about various aspects of the Fast Wavelet Transform (FWT).
-Of course there are already plenty of resources, but I found them to be either simple implementation guides that do not touch on the many interesting and sometimes crucial connections.
-Or they are highly mathematical and definition-heavy, for a non-mathematician it might be difficult to distill the important ideas.
+Of course there are already plenty of resources, but I found them tending to be either simple implementation guides that do not touch on the many interesting and sometimes crucial connections.
+Or they are highly mathematical and definition-heavy, for a non-mathematician (such as me) it might be difficult to distill the important ideas.

 Here I will start with the implementation of the FWT, which is easily done with a cascading filter bank.
 From there I will try to develop the corresponding wavelet properties and get to the maybe most important aspect of the Multi-Resolution Analysis (MRA), namely the dilation and wavelet equations.
 I think this is a reasonable and intuitive approach.
 My assumption is that you know the very basic principles of the continuous wavelet transform, digital filters the and Z-transform.
 I just want to mention that this is my first posts of this kind in English and I would appreciate your comments if you find mistakes in this text or in the calculation, if something is unclear or if you have any kind of feedback or question!